neolit123/kubeadm-test/README.md

 Scripts that are executed from CI or from the `/Makefile`

 ### /.github/workflows

-A set of GitHub workflows that are normally periodically executed, but can also be executed on demand using a GitHub Personal Access Token.
+A set of GitHub workflows that are automatically executed, but can also be executed on demand using a GitHub Personal Access Token.

 ### /k8s-repo-tools